DouglasEstevez/Clusterizacao/README.md

 # Clusterizacao
-these were the first cluster and Ai projects I did, they are small bases but it was possible to answer some questions
+These were the first cluster and Ai projects I did, they are small bases, but it was possible to answer some questions.